SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 ### Dear Security Team,

-I'm writing to report a *potential* security vulnerability in your display of Consolidated CDA documents.
-To be clear, I haven't confirmed whether your EHR products are vulnerable to the issues below, but I have found that they do affect *some EHR systems*, and I wanted to share this report with Web-based EHR vendors privately before I describe it in public on the [SMART Platforms blog](http://smartplatforms.org).
+I'm writing to report a *potential security vulnerability* in your display of Consolidated CDA documents.
+To be clear, I haven't confirmed whether your EHR products are vulnerable to the issues below, but I have found that they *affect some production EHR systems*, and I wanted to share this report with Web-based EHR vendors privately before I describe it in public on the [SMART Platforms blog](http://smartplatforms.org).

-Effectively, the concern has to do with the use of XSLT "stylesheets" to display externally-supplied C-CDA documents in the EHR.
-The ready-to-go stylesheets provided by HL7 (which I've seen broadly adopted by many EHR vendors) were not designed with security in mind -- which can open EHRs up to attacks by maliciously-composed documents.
+In short, the concern has to do with the use of XSLT "stylesheets" to display externally-supplied C-CDA documents in the EHR.
+To be specific:
+**the ready-to-go stylesheet provided by HL7 (which I've seen broadly adopted by many EHR vendors) were not designed with security in mind -- and this can leave EHRs vulnerable to attacks by maliciously-composed documents.**

 The "TL;DR" version is: If you're using XSLT stylesheets to render C-CDAs in your EHR, make sure you understand the security implications.
 Otherwise you could be vulnerable to a data breach.

-I would appreciate if you could reply to me so I can track the dissemination of this notice.
+**I would appreciate if you could reply to me** so I can track the dissemination of this notice.
 My plan is to write a public blog post that would be published on 3/21/2014.
-If you discover that your system is vulnerable and you need more time to repair it, please let me know that, and I can delay publication.
+If you discover that your system is vulnerable and you need more time to repair it, please let me know that, and I can delay publication if necessary.

 Best,